amit9838/Jr.-Training-Sheet/README.md

 # Competitive Practice Questions
 * My solutions for junior training sheet
+* Link of the qestoin is also avliable in file.
-* Questions starting with "#" are not completly solved or solution is incorrrect.
+* File name starting with "#" are not completly solved or solution is incorrrect.